What is Free Cash Flow?

 - Nor does ordinary income deduct changes in working capital on the balance sheet.

 - Working capital is simply the difference between a company’s current assets (such as cash or inventory) and current liabilities (such as accounts payable or debts).

 - Free cash flow may be calculated by starting with the company’s ordinary net income, and then adjusting for its capital expenditures, working capital, and depreciation.

-- As an evaluation tool for small businesses, free cash flow is a useful tool because it determines how much cash the business has actually taken in (or lost) over a set time period.
+- As an evaluation tool for small businesses, free cash flow is useful as it determines how much cash the business has actually taken in (or lost) over a set time period.